ipfs/ipfs-docs/docs/concepts/glossary.md

 Version 1 (v1) of the IPFS content identifier.
 This CID version contains some leading identifiers which provide for forward-compatibility.
 Able to support different formats for future versions of CID.
 [More about CID v1](../concepts/content-addressing.md#version-1-v1)

-### Circuit Relay
+### Circuit relay

-Circuit relay is a transport protocol that routes traffic between two peers over a third-party “relay” peer.
+Circuit relay is a transport protocol that routes traffic between two peers over a third-party _relay_ peer.
 [More about Circuit Relay](https://docs.libp2p.io/concepts/circuit-relay)

 ### Codec